 Books you’ll Love about finding your style

 For women over the age of 50, comfort becomes supremely important.
 Believe me.
 For most of us it’s true.
 I used to trot to work in high heels when I was younger and think nothing of it.
 Now even a short dash to the supermarket is painful if I’m not thinking comfort.

 Fifties Fashion – Don’t do the Demis

 Demis Roussos that is.
+Remember him?
 Whatever size you are, try to wear fitted clothes to suit you.

 You may not wish to wear a fitted top and bottoms, but go for one or the other that defines your shape rather than just swamping you.
 Kaftans and all well and good for the beach or very hot days, but a pretty dress with a more fitted bodice and a floaty bottom may be more flattering for a night out.

 I love a peplum top or peplum on a dress.
 It hides all manner of sins going on around my tummy.
 It nips you in at the right spot and flares out over the rest.
 Winning.

 Prints or Block Colours

 If you’re a Royal watcher, you’ll see that Royalty very rarely wear prints.
 They nearly always block colours, which look striking and bold and make them stand out in a crowd.
 I think block colours look classy and unfussy, but there’s nothing wrong with a pretty print.
 Go for beautiful prints, rather than just any old print.
 Really think about the statement you’re making with the design – own it and love it.

 Personal Style Online